DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

 Regarding claim 1, Singh teaches a system (Fig. 1), comprising: a processor and a memory (Fig. 11), the memory storing instructions executable by the processor (Fig. 11), including instructions to: obtain a sample of a first received signal (Fig. 5, S510 and Pars.
-23-25); extract a suspected interference characteristic from the sample (Fig. 5, S530 Par.
-81); generate a parameter for input to (Fig. 5, S550 and Par.
+23-25); extract a suspected interference characteristic from the sample (Fig. 5, S530 and Pars.
+55, 81); generate a parameter for input to (Fig. 5, S550 and Pars.
 51-53, ML model (machine learning application) performs (generates) priority or weight (parameter)), the input parameter including a weight or a setting (Par.
-53); and transmit a first request to a transmitter of the first received signal to modify a parameter of the transmitter responsive to the input parameter (Fig. 5 and Par.
-97, an infrastructure element (transmitter)).
+53); upon generating the input parameter, execute the machine learning application using the input parameter (Pars.
+31-34, detection algorithms that function to detect interference); and in response to the machine learning application indicating interference, transmit a first request to a transmitter of the first received signal to modify a parameter of the transmitter responsive to the input parameter (Fig. 5 and Pars.
+94, 97, providing an output interference analysis to an infrastructure element (transmitter) recommending corrective actions for mitigating the interference).

 Therefore, it would have been obvious for one of ordinary skill in the art before the effective filing date of the claimed invention to incorporate the above teaching as taught Hess into Singh to process data.